 In an answer to the dba.stackexchange question, Brent Ozar points out that Erik's improvements aren't particularly great because they cause Scans.
-I'll come back to that one, because it's an interesting point in itself.
+I'll come back to that one, because it's an interesting point in itself, and somewhat incorrect.

 First let's think a little about indexes in general.

 An index provides an ordered structure to a set of data.
 (I could be pedantic and point out that reading through the data in an index from start to end might jump you from page to page in a seeming haphazard way, but still as you're reading through pages, following the pointers from one page to the next you can be confident the data is ordered.
 Within each page you might even jump around to read the data in order, but there is a list showing you which parts (slots) of the page should be read in which order.
 There really is no point in my pedantry except to answer those equally pedantic who will comment if I don't.)

 And this order is according to the key columns – that's the easy bit that everyone gets.
 It's useful not only for being able to avoid re-ordering the data later, but also for being able to quickly locate any particular row or range of rows by those columns.